 The funny thing about fairy tales though, and most love stories, is that they end right about here.
 You wait breathlessly for two hours or 280 pages for the starry-eyed lovers to find each other, and then they do, and it's over.
 The credits play, or you've reached the end of the book.
 You don't get to see the rest of the story.
 But in real life, the starry-eyed lovers finally finding each other is the beginning, not the end, right?

 So maybe the fairy tale ends here and real life begins.
 Real life will include testing the boy's spiritual mettle and moral convictions, at least.
 As a red blooded 20-year-old boy, it will be tough to wait for a 16-year-old girl.
 Will he be willing to wait?
-Tom is no fan of any boy who has an interest in Ivy at this point, but especially one who is four years her senior!
+Tom is no fan of any boy who has an interest in Isla at this point, but especially one who is four years her senior!
 All this talk of fairy tale heroes will in no way impress him.
 He was a 20-year-old boy himself once and knows full well what dangerous creatures they are.
-Dominic, Ivy's protective older brother, is on the same page.
+Dominic, Isla's protective older brother, is on the same page.
 So we have some choppy waters ahead.

 But I'm glad it began with a fairy tale, with a true love story.
 My friend is wrong.
 Love stories do exist, and they are glorious.